jackdesert/arscca/doc/faq.md

 ===

 Q: What is a two-driver-car?
-A: Two drivers both signed up to drive the same car.
+A: A car that two different drivers are signed up in.
    Each driver still gets six runs, but the car will get double that.

 Q: What is Codriving?
+A: Two drivers competing in the same event using the same car.
-A: Say your friend has no car, but you want her to compete in the event.
+   Say your friend has no car, but you want her to compete in the event.
    Ask if she wants to codrive with you.
 That means you both sign up for the event as separate drivers, but you both do your six runs in the same car.
    (The lucky car gets 12 runs, in this case.)